Haleth/Aurora/README.md

 A lot of time has been spent on not only basic development and updates, but also refining and perfecting the appearance of each window and every frame.

-A single colour, that either matches your current class or is a colour of your choosing, is used for highlights and emphasis.
+A single color, that either matches your current class or is a color of your choosing, is used for highlights and emphasis.

 Options
 -------